 Modern day life bears little resemblance to the simpler lifestyle of just a few decades ago.
 The demands and stressors we face today accelerate the body’s aging mechanisms.
-But there are plenty of innovative ways to slow down the hands of time and havoc that accelerated aging causes to our wellbeing and bodies.
+But there are plenty of innovative ways to slow down the hands of time and prevent the havoc that accelerated aging causes to our wellbeing and bodies.

 Some cutting-edge tips, as well as some simple fundamentals are uniquely blended in this list to help you feel as young as you are and stay healthy for longer.
 Plus, these are all affordable and easily accessible.
 What’s not to love?
 Here are 28 secrets from top longevity experts to try.

 1. Get your DNA tested for proclivities towards disease.

 Your DNA can tell you more about your body’s natural tendencies: which genes that promote health are activated, and which are not.
 Knowing this may allow you to alter your diet and lifestyle so you can make changes.
 Within six months, another DNA test will show you how you impacted your genes.
 It can be very empowering to do this!

 2. Take an inventory of your bad habits.

 According to rumors, Abe Lincoln tried to quit one bad habit and replace it with a good one every month.
 Whether that’s true of him or not, it’s not a bad idea!
 Remember that bad habits can lead to chronic illness for years to come, and deteriorate your health and lifestyle.
 Be intentional!
 Take a look at whether your bad habits are worth maintaining in the long run.

 3. Stay on top of your health by running your own lab tests.